Cisco reports fifth straight revenue decline as network infrastructure spend drops

-(Reuters) — Cisco on Tuesday reported a decline in revenue for a fifth straight quarter, as enterprise clients spent less on its network infrastructure products for offices due to the rise of remote working.
+(Reuters) — Cisco on Tuesday reported a decline in revenue for a fifth straight quarter as enterprise clients spent less on its network infrastructure products for offices due to the rise of remote working.

 The dour performance overshadowed a better-than-expected forecast for current-quarter revenue and sent the company’s shares 4% lower in extended trading.
 The stock had risen nearly 8% last week ahead of the results.